Join us for our

 Forth Bridges Cruise

-A special cruise taking in the 3 Forth Bridges, the Kelpies or the Falkirk Wheel, the Bass Rock and the Isle of May before heading back north again.
+A special cruise taking in the 3 Forth Bridges, the Port of Leith, the Kelpies or the Falkirk Wheel and the Isle of May before heading back north again.

 June cruise includes attendance at the Portsoy Classic Boat Festival.